mrbooshehri/my_devops-journey/docker/README.md

 ```

 **Note:** You can update ```docker-stack.yml``` file whenever you want
-and run the previous command to update the clustere.
+and run the previous command to update the cluster.

 ## Stack related commands